MetricDuck — Financial Analysis MCP server

 - depth="full" — core + all tags (no 7-tag truncation), all earnings highlights/concerns (no 3-item truncation), plus 5Y historical distribution (median/p25/p75/p90) for P/E, EV/EBITDA, EV/FCF.

-Latest snapshot only — use get_financials for multi-year trends, get_xbrl_facts for multi-period segment history, get_filing_intelligence for deep filing analysis, compare_companies for peer benchmarking.
+Latest snapshot only — use get_financials for multi-year trends, get_xbrl_facts for multi-period segment history, get_filing_index for a signal map of the latest filing, compare_companies for peer benchmarking, get_stock_price for a historical/as-of-a-date close or a return between two dates (the price here is current only).

 Use search_companies first if unsure of the exact ticker.
 Endpoint: https://mcp.metricduck.com/mcp

-- get_financials - Get multi-period financial statements: income statement, balance sheet, and cash flow in one call.
+- get_financials (Financial Statements) - Get multi-period financial statements: income statement, balance sheet, and cash flow in one call.

 Returns quantitative historical data with key metrics and trends.
 Default: all 3 statements, quarterly, 2 years.

-For qualitative analysis (risks, accounting quality, management tone), use get_filing_intelligence instead.
+For qualitative analysis (risks, accounting quality, management tone), use get_filing_index (signal map) then get_filing_section to read the text.

 Use Cases: